nnirror/facet/README.md

 ## Debugging
 In the bottom of the Facet application in the browser is a status window which indicates whether the browser is connected to Max, and an additional space where further context is provided if a command failed.

-Facet is a live coding environment, so sometimes the commands you run will technically "succeed", but they won't contain anything, or they won't produce the output you expect.
-If the output isn't what you expected, first check the order of operations in your code.
-For example, these commands produce different output:
+Due to the experimental nature of live coding, sometimes the commands you run will produce a different output than what you expect.
+In that case, a good first place to investigate is the order of operations in your commands.
+For example, these produce different output:

 ```
 foo bar [1].offset(100).gain(10); // value is 1,010